Valen-H/Admin-Panel-II/README.md

 # admin-panel-ii

-  A management panel for Node proccesses.
+  A management panel for Node processes. :zap:

   ***